brianrclow/personal-website-v1/README.md

-# brianrclow-website
+# personal-website-v1

-brianrclow-website is my personal website where I keep up to date information about myself, my projects and links to other areas of interest.
+personal-website-v1 is my first take on a personal website where I keep up to date information about myself, my projects and links to other areas of interest.
 This version is no longer live, check out my new version here: [personal-website-v2](https://github.com/brianrclow/personal-website-v2/blob/main/README.md)

 ## Motivation